Emeryville CA | Completed

 The tall, narrow townhomes face each other across semi-private patios and landscaped courtyards.
-Garden paths lead past front landings to a shared grove courtyard lined with benches and public art—a series of kinetic steel birdhouse sculptures made by a local artist.
+Garden paths lead past entry landings to a shared grove courtyard lined with benches and art—a series of kinetic birdhouse sculptures by a local artist.

 Each row of homes is flanked by a shared courtyard shaded with native, drought-tolerant plantings on one side and a permeable paved auto court on the other.
 The homes features distinct facades as well as dedicated personal outdoor space.